kmanpearl/7712_alignment_and_assembly/README.md

 This scoring scheme has been chosen for its simplicity; however, many other scoring schemes have been developed and may be used instead.

-vThe default for threshold used is 0.75.
+The default for threshold used is `0.75`.
 This means that to be considered an alignment a read must have a score (normalized for the length of the read) above 0.75.
 The threshold can be changed using the  `--score_threshold` argument.